danielsauter/rapid-android-development/chapter-11-introducing-3d-graphics-with-opengl.md

 Let’s map a live camera preview of our front-facing Android camera next.
 When we use images as textures for 3D objects in Processing, we can take advantage of the fact that moving images are handled essentially like static images, displayed as a `PImage` object but updated every time we receive a new image from the camera.
 Building on the previous image texture project <!--ref linkend="sec.image.texture-->, we can use the Android camera previews as textures via the `KetaiCamera` class we’ve worked with in <!--ref linkend="sec.camera.back.front-->.

-For this project we’ll use the `BOX` 3D primitive instead of the `SPHERE`, and we’ll map the camera preview on every face of the box, as shown in <!--ref linkend="fig.camera.texture-->.
+For this project we’ll use the `BOX` 3D primitive instead of the `SPHERE`, and we’ll map the camera preview on every face of the box, as shown in Figure 11.2 below.
 We are already familiar with the code to instantiate a `KetaiCamera` object and the methods to start and stop the camera, which we’ll reuse from <!--ref linkend="sec.camera.back.front-->.

 ![](images/Mobile3D/CameraTexture.png)
 #####Figure 11.2 - Use a camera preview as a 3D texture.